-You would be surprised how many times we get that call in our office.
-A Daughter or son calls and wants us to prepare a “simple” power of attorney for the parent.
-But it doesn’t always work out.
-Before anything else we ask, “Why is your parent not calling?”
-The answer to that question will tell us so much.
-Many times it is just that the parent asked their child to handle things or the parent has impairments that limit phone activity.
+You would be surprised how many times we get a call from a daughter or son who wants us to prepare a “simple” power of attorney for their parent.
+However, creating a power of attorney isn’t a simple task.
+Before anything else, we ask, “Why is your parent not calling?”
+The answer to this question is quite revealing.
+Often, the child is handling this matter because the parent is physically impaired or asked them to take care of it for them.

-Families have called for help because the parent never executed a power of attorney or the document is too old (and laws have changed) or the necessary language to be effective for specific activities is missing.
-Some have told us that Dad completed a power of attorney at the bank, thinking it was sufficient, only to learn that the authority was limited to banking in that facility only.
-Other times, people produce a form power of attorney they bought in an office supply store which turned out to be insufficient for their need.
+Some clients tell us that their parent completed a power of attorney at the bank, thinking it was sufficient, only to learn that the authority was limited to banking in that facility only.
+Other times, people produce a form for power of attorney that they bought in an office supply store which turned out to be insufficient for their needs.